Share this

 Here’s a real-life example to illustrate my point: If I were using AI to write this blog, a simple, direct prompt like 'Write a blog post for K-12 teachers on getting started with AI, covering key tips and tricks' would likely churn out a rather uninspired piece.
 It is estimated that nearly 50% of all new content on the internet is AI-generated.
 Don't be that person.
 The world doesn’t need more useless noise, and the internet has plenty of garbage.
 Even when you apply this to your teaching-related tasks, commit to making something meaningful.
 You will enjoy it more, you will still save time, and your students are worth it.
 This requires you.

 So, how do you make AI work for you without falling into the trap of blandness?
+Instead of having AI do all the work, work side by side with AI to see how it can elevate YOUR work and YOUR thoughts.
 Here's my approach:

-1. Set the Tone with a Reference: Start by giving AI a taste of your style.
-For instance, I’d say, 'Analyze this sample of my previous blog to match my writing style and voice.'
+- Set the Tone with a Reference: Start by giving AI a taste of your style.
+For instance, I’d say, 'Analyze this sample of my previous newsletter to match my writing style and voice.'
 This is a golden rule, whether you're crafting newsletters, emails, or student feedback.

-2. Bullet Point Your Brilliance: My brain works in bursts of ideas, often disjointed but each sparkling with potential.
+- Bullet Point Your Brilliance: My brain works in bursts of ideas, often disjointed.
 I jot these down as bullet points, as raw and authentic as they come.
 Then, I instruct AI to weave these into a cohesive narrative, always aligning with the focus of each section.
 For example: 'Emphasize [FOCUS TOPIC] in this section, drawing from these bullet points...'
-This method sets a clear path for AI, steering it towards your desired destination.
+90% of what gets created are my words/ideas, just with the benefit of not staring at the page figuring out how to tie them all together.

 Approaching AI with these strategies in mind transforms it from a mere content generator to a sophisticated assistant, capable of elevating your work while saving you invaluable time.
 This is about harnessing AI’s potential to create content that resonates, reflects your voice, and ultimately, makes your job as an educator a bit easier.